VojtaBubela11/PingMessager/README.md

 The `assets` folder is **NOT** under this license.
 Content in there may be licensed under, literally anything.

 # Setup
+**Please CLONE this repository properly with Git, do not download it as a ZIP.**
+If you do not do this, many commands relating to managing the GitHub repository will cause undefined behavior.

 1. Install Node.js, preferably v18 or v20
 2. Install FFMPEG.
 Easiest way to check if it's setup properly is to run `ffmpeg` in a terminal with no arguments.
 3. Install Git